Roles and responsibilities

 The structured workplace learning coordinator must:

-• make contact with the student at least once during the placement, or if the placement occurs for more than 1 single school term, at least once per term
+- make contact with the student at least once during the placement, or if the placement occurs for more than a single school term, at least once per term

-• be available as the first point of contact in case anything goes wrong and ensure that all correct procedures are followed if anything does go wrong.
+- be available as the first point of contact should anything go wrong and ensure that all correct procedures are followed.
+Refer to Student safety and wellbeing.

-Note: School staff must report any reasonable suspicion that a child has been abused, or is at risk of being abused.
-This includes abuse that has, or is suspected to have taken place within or outside of school grounds and hours.
-For further information, please refer to Report child abuse in schoolsExternal Link .
+Note: School staff must report any reasonable suspicion that a child has been abused or is at risk of being abused.
+This includes abuse that has, or is suspected to have taken place during the course of the structured workplace learning arrangement, within or outside of school grounds and hours.
+For further information, refer to Report child abuse in .

 After the placement